CVEK: Robust Estimation and Testing for Nonlinear Effects using Kernel Machine Ensemble: Robust estimation using kernel ensemble via CVEK

 with positive parameters $\nu$ and $l$, where $K_\nu$ is a modified Bessel function \citep{abramowitz_handbook_1974}.
-It is commonly used to define the statistical covariance between measurements made at two points that are $\lvert \bx-\bx' \rvert$ units distant from each other.
+The Mat\'{e}rn kernel is commonly used to define the statistical covariance between measurements made at two points that are $\lvert \bx-\bx' \rvert$ units distant from each other.
 The most interesting cases for machine learning are $\nu = 3/2$ and $\nu = 5/2$, for which

+since for $\nu = 1/2$ the process becomes very rough, and for $\nu \geq 7/2$, in the absence of explicit prior knowledge about the existence of higher order derivatives, it is probably very hard from finite noisy training examples to distinguish between values of $\nu \geq 7/2$.